PogoDigitalism/RobloxAuthenticator/README.md

 # Roblox Trade Authenticator

 ## This wrapper currently only provides ACCEPTING trades, additional features will be added in the future.
 This is a simple wrapper written for Python to combat Roblox' new **2FA MOBILE authentication** system.
-Contains both a synchronous and asynchronous (in progress) class with methods.
+Contains both a synchronous and asynchronous class with methods.

 You need:
  - Roblox trade ID (will probably be a dynamic variable in your code)